Shopping Cart

 The main focus of the deadlift is on the legs and the back extensor.
 However, due to the complexity of the exercise, many other muscle groups are used for stabilization, which makes the deadlift particularly effective.

 The deadlift is challenging, but with regular training and the correct technique, progress can be made quickly.
-Careful execution is crucial in order to utilize the full potential of this exercise.
+Careful execution is crucial in order to exploit the full potential of this exercise.

 The right design

-The deadlift on the EISENHORN is most commonly performed using the handlebar.
-However, there are also variants in which only the horn or the grip bands are used.
+The deadlift is most commonly performed on EISENHORN using the Handle bar.
+However, there are also variations in which only the horn or the grip bands are used.
 Before starting deadlifts, it is important to choose a suitable weight that matches your personal abilities.
-To avoid injury, beginners in particular should take care not to set the weight too heavy at the beginning until the correct deadlift technique has been learned.
+To avoid injury, beginners in particular should make sure that the weight is not set too heavy at the beginning until the correct deadlift technique has been learned.

 Classic deadlift

 In the classic deadlift, you stand on the floor with your feet hip-width apart.
-The knees are slightly bent and the shoulders are pulled back and down.
-Keep your back straight while bending forward from the hips and gripping the bar in the wide alternating grip.
-This is then raised in a slow, controlled movement, as close to the body as possible, until the arms and legs are fully extended.
+Your knees are slightly bent and your shoulders are pulled back and down.
+Your back remains straight as you bend forward from the hips and grasp the Handle bar in a wide alternating grip.
+This is then lifted in a slow, controlled movement, as close to the body as possible, until the arms and legs are fully extended.
 (Avoid overstretching!).
-Then the handle bar, resp. the weight is released again in the same controlled manner.
+The Handle bar or the weight is then lowered again in the same controlled manner.

 The breathing technique for deadlifts

 What professional athletes have known for a long time can also help amateur athletes with a complex exercise such as the deadlift: correct breathing.
-Specifically, when deadlifting, make sure you take a deep breath before lifting the weight.
+Specifically, when deadlifting, you should make sure to take a deep breath before lifting the weight.
 During the exercise, you tense your abdominal muscles and press the air you breathe against your closed larynx without effectively exhaling the air.

 Variations of the deadlift